Managing Diabetes and an Eating Disorder

 - Next, work with your dietitian to understand what foods contain carbohydrates since these are the foods that make your blood sugars higher (Not all food makes our blood sugars increase).

-- Lastly, as you are farther into managing your eating disorder and diabetes, I recommend setting a goal with your dietitian on what is a good carb guideline for you based on your food goals.
+- Lastly, as you are further into managing your eating disorder and diabetes, I recommend setting a goal with your dietitian on what is a good carb guideline for you based on your food goals.

 Here is a brief on blood sugars and food.